anon-blue/anon.blue/README.txt

 ngfd   the silenve is too hard on me. ggggggggggggggggggggggggggggggfdpa[fgjreio prjtgklr;amgfd'agjfdk;lagmfd;gmfds;;;'mfh'dme.
 I write digital minimalist/brutal ist poetry.
-I will now read you one of my latest poem, but thaht wont look good because I can't go to the next line.
+I will now read you one of my latest poem, but thaht wont look good because I coioioio to the next line.
 Or should I try anyway by putting blanks in between?
 I will do that./__________EMBRYO_

             ok, I missed it.
 I start again.
 EMBRYO      BUDDHA